gopro/labs/docs/control/solartimelapse/README.md

         }
 </style>

 The Labs's firmware can use the GPS to get a world position, then calculate the time for pretty solar events.
 To ensure the accuracy of your location, it may make take a couple of minutes to get a high-precision GPS lock (you will need to be outdoors.)
+For poorer GPS locations, or cameras without GPS, you can set the camera location manually using oMLLTZ=<lattitude>,<longitude>,<timezone>  e.g. oMLLTZ=33.0,-117.27,-8.0 For San Diego coast.

 ## Sunrise/Sunset Time-lapse Calculator